anotherhadi/sveltekit-shadcn-tailwindcss-starter/README.md

 # SvelteKit + Shadcn ui + tailwindcss starter

-Everything you need to build a Svelte project.
+Everything you need to build a Svelte project with SvelteKit, Shadcn UI, and Tailwind CSS.

 ## Features